jamesheald/COIN/README.md

-cPred            % predicted context probabilities (conditioned on the cue) cPrev            % context sampled on the previous trial cPrior           % prior context probabilities (not conditioned on the cue) d                % sampled drift in each context e                % state feedback prediction error in each context emissionMatrix   % expected value of the cue emission matrix explicit         % explicit component of learning
+cPred            % predicted context probabilities (conditioned on the cue) cPrev            % context sampled on the previous trial cPrior           % prior context probabilities (not conditioned on the cue) d                % drift in each context e                % state feedback prediction error in each context emissionMatrix   % expected value of the cue emission matrix explicit         % explicit component of learning